Use various Firebase services setup, run and extend the functionality to your Actions on Google Assistant app.

 - Effortlessly integrate with other Firebase cloud services such as Firebase Real Time Database

-- Computing resources are automatically scaled according to your app's usage, so you don't need to worry about server maintenance at all
+- Computing resources are automatically scaled according to your Action's usage, so you don't need to worry about server maintenance at all

 - Setup fulfillment without providing a credit card or billing information